HyperCells/HyperCells.github.io/source/contents/Installation/installation.md

 GAP version 4.11+
 ```

 First install GAP by following the <a target="_blank" href="https://www.gap-system.org/Download/index.html">instructions</a> on the GAP website.
-In most cases, this boils down to the following steps (to be executed in the directory where GAP should be installed to):
+In most cases, this boils down to the following steps which installs GAP 4.12.2 (to be executed in the directory where GAP should be installed to):
 ```shell
 sudo apt-get install build-essential autoconf libtool libgmp-dev libreadline-dev zlib1g-dev wget https://github.com/gap-system/gap/releases/download/v4.12.2/gap-4.12.2.tar.gz